Shadow chains and Conley chains for continuous-time semiflows: Shadow and Conley chains

-{\bf Chains encode the qualitative behavior of a dynamical system.} The binary relations $\oto$ and $\tto$ can be used to encode the qualitative behavior of a dynamical system in the following way (see~\cite{DLY26} for more details). \begin{definition} We say that a point $x\in X$ is {\BF Conley chain-recurrent} if either $x$ is fixed or there is a $y\in X$ such that $x\oto y$ and $y\oto x$.
-We say that such $x,y$ are {\BF Conley chain-equivalent}.
-If all points in $M\subset X$ are mutually Conley chain-equivalent, we say that $M$ is Conley chain-equivalent.
-We denote the set of all Conley chain-recurrent$_1$ points by {\BF $\cR_{\cC}$}.
-We call {\bf Conley node} each maximal Conley chain-equivalent set.
-Given two Conley nodes $M,N$, we write $M\oto N$ if there are $x\in M$ and $y\in N$ such that $x\oto y$.
-We denote by {\BF $\Gamma_C$} the graph whose nodes are the nodes of $\cR_{\cC}$ and such that there is an edge from node $M$ to node $N$ if $M\oto N$. \end{definition} The reader can verify that $x\oto y$ is a transitive closed binary relation, so that each node is an equivalence class of the corresponding equivalence relation and that the definition of edge is well posed: given two nodes $M,N$, if $x\oto y$ for some $x\in M$ and $y\in N$, then the same relation holds for every $x'\in M$ and $y'\in N$.
+The fact that $\cC$ and $\cS$ are not the same relation is not critical to us.
+What we do care about is whether $\cC$ and $\cS$ share the same qualitative features in the sense illustrated below. \begin{definition} Let $\ato$ be a closed and transitive binary relation on $X$ and $x,y\in X$.
+Denote by $R\subset X\times X$ the set of all pairs $(x,y)$ such that $x\ato y$.
+We say that {\BF $x$ is $R$-equivalent to $y$} if $x\ato y$ and $y\ato x$.
+We say that {\BF $x$ is $R$-recurrent} if there is a $t>0$ such that $x$ is $R$-equivalent to $F^t(x)$.
+If all points in $M\subset X$ are mutually $R$-equivalent, we say that {\BF $M$ is $R$-equivalent}.
+We denote the set of all $R$-recurrent points by {\BF $\cR_{R}$}.
+We call {\bf node} of $\cR_R$ each maximal $R$-equivalent set.
+Given two nodes $M,N$, we write {\BF $M\ato N$} if there are $x\in M$ and $y\in N$ such that $x\ato y$.
+We denote by {\BF $\Gamma_R$} the graph whose nodes are the nodes of $\cR_{R}$ and such that there is an edge from node $M$ to node $N$ if $M\ato N$. \end{definition} The proposition below grants that the definition of edge given above is well-posed. \begin{proposition} Let $R$ be a closed and transitive relation and write $x\ato y$ if $(x,y)\in R$.
+Then: \begin{enumerate} \item each node of $R$ is closed; \item given any two nodes $M,N$ of $R$, if $x\ato y$ for an $x\in M$ and an $y\in N$, then $x'\ato y'$ for every $x'\in M, y'\in N$. \end{enumerate} \end{proposition} \begin{proof} {\bf (1)} Let $N$ be a node of $R$, fix \(x\in N\) and set

-In each node of $\cR_{\cC}$, the dynamics is of recurrent type.
-Outside of $\cR_{\cC}$, the dynamics is of gradient type: roughly speaking, every point outside $\cR_{\cC}$ asymptotes forward to some node $N$ and backward to some node $M\neq N$ (the backward dynamics might be not unique).
-This is represented in the graph by an edge from $M$ to $N$.
-Hence, the graph together with a description of the dynamics within each node provide a full description of the qualitative behavior of a semiflow $F$.